 Space your commitments.
 Pace yourself.
 Put off what doesn’t need doing today.
 Put spacers in between everything.
 Space your meetings.
 Declutter your desk.
 Allow yourself lots of downtime.
 Extract yourself.
 Quieten.
 Make downtime a normal part of your routine.Become the quintessential space ninja!
 Click To Tweet

 Call it ‘think time’ if it helps.
 And if you can’t find space in your day, then perhaps it’s time you did something about it.
 Change the things that may seemingly appear to be out of your control.
 Find a way to give yourself space and perspective.

 You owe it to your health to stop the whir in your brain and the detrimental impact on your nervous and cardiovascular systems.

-By slowing your pace, your reactions will slow and that small stuff (that used to get under your skin) won’t matter one tiny bit.
+By slowing your pace, your reactions will slow and that small stuff (that used to get right under your skin) won’t matter one tiny bit.